Meningococcal disease

 All infants, children and adults

-Any person who wants to protect themselves against invasive meningococcal disease can receive MenACWY and MenB vaccines from as early as 6 weeks of age.
+Any person who wants to reduce their risk of invasive meningococcal disease can receive MenACWY and MenB vaccines from as early as 6 weeks of age.

 Preferred vaccines